-As a couple who endured four and half years of infertility, my husband and I can attest to the strains it puts on a relationship.
+As a couple who was dealing with infertility for 4.5 years, my husband and I can attest to the strains it puts on a relationship.
 Having a baby is emotional anyway, but the inability to conceive when that's all you want is devastating.

 When encountering setbacks or obstacles, people often react or cope differently, which can be frustrating, but completely normal.
 My husband and I didn't feel the same emotions at the same time, and we definitely approached our situation in different ways.
 Yet as a couple, we're supposed to be united, right?

 Facing the real possibility of never conceiving or giving birth to biological children pushes some couples to their limits.
 We had to face this question head on.
 How did we come out of such a trying ordeal still together—and even closer?

 Here are some tips that not only helped us survive infertility, but actually helped strengthen our marriage.

 Tips for surviving infertility as a couple